-- 7.4.1.
-This evaluation takes more time and effort than the second-year evaluation and assesses in great depth the faculty member's progress towards tenure. - 7.4.2.
+- 5.4.1.
+This evaluation takes more time and effort than the second-year evaluation and assesses in great depth the faculty member's progress towards tenure. - 5.4.2.
 Candidates undergoing the fourth-year evaluation submit their dossier to the FET no later than 5:00 p.m. of the second Friday of their sixth semester.
-The dossier should include the materials listed in Evaluation Materials. - 7.4.3.
-The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 7.4.4.
+The dossier should include the materials listed in Evaluation Materials. - 5.4.3.
+The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 5.4.4.
 Early to middle of sixth semester: The FET shares with the candidate, department chair, and dean their evaluations of the candidate's teaching, professional development, and service by 5:00 p.m. of the fifth Friday of the semester.
+If it chooses to do so, the FET may recommend dismissal if they believe adequate progress is not being made towards tenure.
 The candidate, chair and dean may submit additional information, including additional documentation and/or a rebuttal if they disagree with the evaluation.
-This response must be submitted by 5:00 p.m. of the eighty Friday of the semester.
-The FET, at the members' discretion, may revise the evaluation.
+This response must be submitted by 5:00 p.m. of the eighth Friday of the semester.
+The FET, at the members' discretion, may revise the evaluation. - 5.4.5.

-- 7.4.5.
 End of sixth semester: The FET completes the evaluation and submits it to the ATC, including the candidate's dossier and any additional documentation and rebuttal that was submitted by the candidate, the department chair and division dean.
-The FET's evaluation is submitted to the ATC no later than 60 days after the end of the semester. - 7.4.6.
-Second semester of Year 4: FET evaluations shall be reviewed by the ATC as part of their evaluation.
+The FET's evaluation is submitted to the ATC no later than 30 days after the end of the semester. - 5.4.6.
+Seventh semester: FET evaluations shall be reviewed by the ATC as part of their evaluation.
 The ATC may conduct further investigation, ask for additional materials, interview persons including the candidate, chair or dean and otherwise act to fully inform itself of the candidate's qualifications and progress.
-After consideration and review by the ATC, the members shall vote and may: - 7.4.6.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 7.4.6.2. issue a letter of progress or concern. - 7.4.6.2.1.
-A letter of progress may note any goals or areas for a candidate to improve in. - 7.4.6.2.2.
-A letter of concern should be specific as to deficiencies or concerns about the candidate's progress and include goals and remediation measures. - 7.4.6.3.
-The ATC may also recommend dismissal of the faculty member to the VPAA and President of the College. - 7.4.6.4.
+After consideration and review by the ATC, the members shall vote and may: - 5.4.6.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 5.4.6.2. issue a letter of progress or concern. - 5.4.6.2.1.
+A letter of progress may note any goals or areas for a candidate to improve in. - 5.4.6.2.2.
+A letter of concern should be specific as to deficiencies or concerns about the candidate's progress and include goals and remediation measures. - 5.4.6.3.
+The ATC may also recommend dismissal of the faculty member to the VPAA and President of the College. - 5.4.6.4.
 The candidate is notified of the results of the ATC's evaluation and provided the letter of progress or concern.

-7.5.
+5.5.
 Final tenure evaluation